Northrop T-38 Talon: Military

 After graduating from basic flying on the Cessna T-37 Tweet, pilots were trained on more advanced aspects, including supersonic flight, blind flying, formation flight, handling stalls, single-engine flight procedures, low speed flight, and landing techniques.
 Prior to the USAF ceasing the practice of trainees flying within icy conditions, the T-38's engines were prone to being damaged by ingesting ice.
 The relatively small engine intakes are also known to be problematic when flown at low speeds under 'hot and high' conditions.

 The landing gear's brakes have been criticised for being relatively weak, one of several factors that necessitates care while landing.
 Several incidents, including fatalities, have occurred due to imprecise management of the throttles and air speed during landing attempts.
 Despite these factors, the T-38 has been regarded as a relatively safe trainer aircraft even into the twenty-first century.
 Between 1961 and 2005, the fleet has cumulatively flown 25 million hours, during which 150 of the 1,187 T-38s built between 1961 and 1972 were recorded as lost, resulting in 45 deaths.

-Besides the USAF and the USN, other military operators of the T-38 have included the German Air Force, the Portuguese Air Force, the Republic of China Air Force, and the Turkish Air Force.
+Besides the USAF and the USN, other military operators of the T-38 have included the Luftwaffe, the Portuguese Air Force, the Republic of China Air Force, and the Turkish Air Force.

 During late 2010, the USAF launched the T-X program to procure a replacement for its T-38s.
 Bidders included a joint venture of BAE Systems and Rolls-Royce, offering the Hawk trainer, equipped with Rolls' Adour Mk951 engine with FADEC.
 Lockheed Martin and Korea Aerospace Industries, offered the T-50.
 Raytheon and Alenia Aermacchi offered the T-100, an aircraft whose design originated with the M-346.